andrew000/aiogram-template/README.md

 ### Localization

-The bot supports localization.
+The Bot supports localization.
 Localization files are located in the `app/bot/locales` directory.
 The bot uses the `aiogram-i18n` library for localization and `FTL-Extract` for extracting FTL-keys from the code.

 To extract FTL-keys from the code, run the following command: